 Why Does My Parrot Tap Its Beak on Me?

-Parrots only get close to humans if they either trust them or are fearful of them.
+Parrots only get close to humans if they trust or fear them.
 It’s easy to tell the difference between the two by observing your parrot’s body language and demeanor.
-If your parrot taps its beak on you, it’s because of the following reasons:
+If your parrot taps its beak on you, it’s for the following reasons:

 Territorial behavior usually begins at the same time as sexual maturity.
 If it’s not stopped, the parrot will become braver and resort to more extreme measures to fight you off.
 These measures include biting and scratching.
 If you’re dealing with a territorial bird, try to appease with these steps:

-- Provide plenty of toys and games for your parrot to play with.
-They will also distract the bird from your presence.
+- Provide toys and games for your parrot to play with

 Parrot Likes You

 If the beak tapping is accompanied by rubbing, your parrot likes you.
 Parrots only get close to humans they trust.
 Tapping is an effective way for your parrot to get your attention and show you that it cares.